rgho/about/README.md

 * __ConvertMo__: A tool for Venmo users allowing them to enter trasactions in any currency and be seemlessly redirected to their Venmo app to complete payment. http://www.convertmo.com

 * __CAL 9000__: An exploration in browser (client) side image processing.
 Given an image, CAL does its best to respond with a humanlike summary of the colors in the image.
 "Wow!
 I see a whole lot of forrest green, dafodil yellow, and rasberry jam red".
-Demo: http://www.rghosh.com/cal9000 | https://github.com/rgho/cal9000
+Demo: (Use Chrome) http://www.rghosh.com/cal9000 | https://github.com/rgho/cal9000

 * __BIP 21 QR Codes__: Generate Bitcoin improvement protocol compliant URI's and QR codes for receiving payments, quickly, within the browser.
 (Demo coming soon)